Pangrango

 Practicalities

-• Getting there: From Jakarta, there are plenty of buses to Bandung which go via Puncak and Cibodas.
+• Getting there: For domestic flights from or to West Java, such as the airport in Bandung, we recommend Baolau.
+From Jakarta, there are plenty of buses to Bandung which go via Puncak and Cibodas.
 Travelling back into Jakarta on a Sunday is not recommended as the traffic is horrendous.
 You could go back via Cianjur and Padalarang but it’s quite a detour.

 • Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Pangrango information pack can be downloaded here.